-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 During hearings to establish terms for the election, Amazon pressed for rules the NLRB rejected, such as holding the vote in person rather than via mail.
 The company, like the union, will have five days after the votes have been counted to challenge the way the election was conducted.

-Amazon could also file an unfair labor practices claim with the agency, alleging that the union violated election rules.
+Amazon could also file an unfair labor practices claim with the agency, alleging the union violated election rules.
 And it could sue the NLRB in federal court to dismiss the election results.
 The company hasn’t indicated if it will use any of those tactics, but Colvin believes if Amazon files a suit, it could delay the resolution of the balloting by a year or longer.

 If workers ultimately get their union, is that the end of the fight?